Abhishek329/Car-Pooling-Application/README.txt

 Abstract:

 The application aims at providing the ease of commuting to the university and build a social network within the students of the university.
 Student with a car can register in the site as a driver and student who is looking for a ride can register in the site as a passneger.
-The route details helps the user's to make a request to the driver's who are travelling in the same path and can make a contact with them
+The route details helps the user's to make a request to the driver's who are travelling in the same path and can make a contact with them.

+Note: Please run the project from Login.HTML file.